jennifer-ryan/pands-problem-set/README.md

 ### 6_second_string.py
 This program takes a user input string and returns every second word.
-* Import **re** module in order to use search and replace to remove punctuation from words.
+* Import **re** module in order to use search and replace to remove certain punctuation from words in the final output.
 * Import **getString** module from **pcinput.py**.
 * Ask user to enter a string using **getString** and save under variable *sentence*.
 * The **.split()** method with no parameter (default is white space) is applied to *sentence*, creating a **list** of the words in *sentence*.
 This is list is named *words*.